Lake Tahoe Vacation Rental Property Management

 The Hauserman Difference

 As the saying goes, “You never know how many friends you have until you have a house in Tahoe!”
 Do you own a home in our area?
 Are you thinking about buying one and you might want to rent it out?
 We are here to help.

 Rental property management is a growing industry, but one that has always been popular in the Lake Tahoe area.
 Choosing a Lake Tahoe property management company as your liaison to the public can be a simple choice when you consider Hauserman Rental Group.
-In the Tahoe vacation rental business for over 45 years, we are experienced and knowledgeable, but also progressive and always at the top of the Lake Tahoe rental market.
+In the Tahoe vacation rental business since 1966, we are experienced and knowledgeable, but also progressive and always at the top of the Lake Tahoe rental market.
 We have highlighted some of the fundamentals of our management program below and hope to answer your basic questions.

 There are many things to consider when you decide to rent your Lake Tahoe home.
 If you are investigating rental possibilities while looking for that new home in the Sierras, an understanding of the rental process will be of considerable help.

 As a Buyer, the primary motivation for you should be finding the property that really appeals to your desires and personal needs, and the rental potential should be considered secondary in making a buying decision.

 To help explain the rental process, we have highlighted some of the questions asked most often by buyers and rental homeowners, based on years of experience as the leading rental office in this area.
 If you have specific questions that are not addressed here, don’t hesitate to ask for more details.

 In What Areas Does Hauserman Rental Group Manage Rental Properties?

 We manage properties on the California side of Lake Tahoe, on the North & West Shores of Tahoe along with ski resort areas at Squaw Valley and Alpine Meadows.

 Should I Rent My Home Long-Term or Short-Term?